jspotten/cs324-labs/09a-hw-http/README.md

  22. For URL (h), what value will be sent by the client as the value of the "Host" header?

  23. For URL (i), what is the value of the query string?
+Note that the question mark (`?`) is not part of the query string.

 For questions 24 and 25, refer to
 [RFC 3986 Section 2.1](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1),